pikvm/pikvm/docs/cloudflared.md

 # Cloudflare Tunnels

-[Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) can be used to access PiKVM over the internet securely using Cloudflare Zero Trust with the `cloudflared` daemon.
-This is a convenient and free (for private use) tool for allowing access to web services running on your internal network without port forwarding or IPv4/IPv6 compatability issues.
+[Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) can be used to access PiKVM over the internet securely using Cloudflare Zero Trust with Cloudflared.
+This is a convenient and free (for 50 users) tool for allowing access to web services running on your internal network without port forwarding or IPv4/IPv6 compatability issues.
 This document is provided as an example for accessing your PiKVM over the internet but you can also use Zerotier/[Tailscale](tailscale.md)/*Insert XYZ VPN service here*.
 Basic support like whats shown below is provided as an example, any other setting or functionality needs to be redirected to the appropriate community.

 ## Prequisites